nammayatri/namma-dsl/README.md

 #### Extra Operations
 - This a part where we can define an array of operation that need to be done.
 - For now we have these operations:
   - `EXTRA_QUERY_FILE` : This operation is used to make an extra Query file which can be edited by user.
-This can be uses if there is a complex query which user is not able to create using dsl query builder.
+This can be used if there is a complex query which user is not able to create using dsl query builder.
   Example:
     ```yaml
     extraOperations: